CodeByYuxuan/japan-travel-planner-ai/docs/user_stories.md

 **As a traveler, I want to see daily weather forecasts for each day of my trip so I can prepare appropriate clothing and plan for weather-sensitive activities.**

+**✅ Acceptance Criteria:**

+- Weather appears under each day’s itinerary (with icon + temperature).
+- Forecast data is accurate and updates based on start date and city.

 ---

 ### 4. 📝 Editable Itineraries

 **As a traveler, I want to be able to modify or remove activities from my itinerary so I can customize my travel plans according to my preferences.**

+**✅ Acceptance Criteria:**

+- User can add, edit, or delete any itinerary activity.
+- Changes are saved and reflected in both backend and UI.
+- Edit mode is visually distinct from view mode.

 ---